 M: Who Really Won and Lost the Civil War?
 W: What Did The Civil War Look Like From the West?

-Ari Kelman and Jonathan Fetter-Vorm, Battle Lines: A Graphic History of the Civil War, ix-211.
-Supplemental Reading:

-The American Yawp, 13.
+Reading for Discussion Section: Ari Kelman and Jonathan Fetter-Vorm, Battle Lines: A Graphic History of the Civil War, ix-211.
+Supplemental Reading: The American Yawp, 13.
 The Sectional Crisis.
 The American Yawp, 14.
 The Civil War.